mikenakis/Bathyscaphe/README.md

             └─■ class 'java.lang.AbstractStringBuilder' is mutable because field 'count' is mutable.
 (MutableFieldMutableTypeAssessment)
               └─■ field 'count' is mutable because it is not final, and it has not been annotated with @Invariable.
 (VariableMutableFieldAssessment)

+## <a name="maturity">&ZeroWidthSpace;</a>Status (maturity) of the project

+The "Technology Readiness Level" (TRL) so-to-speak of Bathyscaphe currently is "5: Technology validated in lab".
+- The library works, it appears to be problem-free, and it produces very good results; however, the only environment in which it is currently being put into use is the author's hobby projects, which is about as good as laboratory use.
+- There is at least one major (but optional) feature pending to be implemented: thread-safety assessment.
+- There is at least one major task pending to be done: publish on maven-central.
+- Since the project is still young, new releases are likely to contain breaking changes.
+(The major version number will always be incremented to indicate so.)

 ## <a name="installation">&ZeroWidthSpace;</a>Installation

-- In the near future, Bathyscaphe artifacts will be released to maven central, so you will not have to specify an artifact repository; however, for the time being, Bathyscaphe artifacts are not being released to maven central, and the following is happening:
+- In the near future, Bathyscaphe artifacts will be released to maven central, so you will not have to specify an artifact repository; however, for the time being, Bathyscaphe artifacts are not being released to maven central, and the situation is as follows:
-	- Although the artifacts are being built on GitHub, and GitHub does store the artifacts, GitHub makes it difficult to use it as a maven artifact repository, or in any case I do not know how to do that.
+	- Although the artifacts are being built on GitHub, and GitHub does store the artifacts, GitHub makes it difficult to use it as a maven artifact repository, or in any case I do not yet understand how to do that.
 	- There appears to be a solution involving some jitpack.io, but I could not get it to work.
 	- So, while I am figuring all this out, you can simply clone Bathyscaphe into your project, so that it builds along with your project, so your project has access to the artifacts.